-Boys play football and rugby in the autumn and spring terms and girls play hockey and netball.
-In the summer term the team sport for boys is cricket and rounders for the girls.
-In addition to these team sports children can also swim in the outdoor pool during the summer term and there are cross country running meetings in the spring term and tennis and athletics in summer.
+Boys play football and rugby in the Autumn and Spring terms and girls play hockey and netball.
+In the Summer term the team sport for boys is cricket and rounders for the girls.
+In addition to these team sports children can also swim in the outdoor pool in the Summer term and there are cross country running meetings in the Spring term and tennis and athletics in Summer.

 How do I know if my child is in a match?

 Teams are selected during games the day before a match.
 Team sheets are posted on the match boards in the ICT corridor for parents to see the evening before a match and are also published on our website the evening before.

 If your child is leaving an ‘away’ match with another parent, please notify the school office or form tutor in advance.

 If my child is off games, can they go home early after lunch on Wednesdays and Saturdays?

 If there is a long-standing injury and only with the Headmaster's prior permission.

 My child enjoys music – what is available, musically?

 The children are encouraged to play instruments and they can have instrumental music lessons at school, as well as singing lessons.
 They also have a chance to try out different instruments in music lessons.
 There are opportunities for children to sing in our many choirs: Junior and Senior choirs, and our Chapel Choir.
 There are also various instrumental groups, together with our Jazz Band and Orchestra.
 Every year we have a Division music competition in which every child takes part.
 Every other year the Senior school puts on a musical and the juniors have regular music and drama ‘showcases’ for parents to come and watch.
 Any musical enquiries, please contact our Director of Music, Mr Tim Bennett email@example.com, direct.

 Can my child bring in a cake on his/her birthday?